Tatteln

 Tatteln, also called Franzefuß and Därde, is an historical card game for two players that is played with a pack of 32 French or German playing cards.
 The rules resemble those of Piquet and Mariage (Sixty-six), and David Parlett refers to it as a trick-and-draw version of the international classic, two-hander, Klaberjass.

+Contemporary card game very similar to Tatteln is Terts.

 Names

 Tatteln went under a wide variety of names including Tärtel, Törteln, Tertelé, Franzefuß, Frantsfuus, Därdechen, Därde, Därdel and Derdeln.

 History

 Recorded as early as 1801 in Hamburg, as well as in Denmark as Frantsfuus-Spillet, the rules of Tatteln were also published in Austria in 1829 and, as Tattelnspiel, in Germany in 1830.
 According to the Oeconomische Encyclopädie, by 1858 it had become "a very popular game in Austria, although it bears no originality, being a combination of the well-known game of Piquet and the archaic game of Mariage, nevertheless it has received acclaim; it is harder than the latter [Mariage], but easier than the former [Piquet]."

 The game does not seem to have survived the 19th century, its rules being last recorded by Ulmann in 1890, who calls it Franzefuß, but also acknowledges that it is known as Tatteln, Därdechen or Därde.
 Modern descendants of this game include Austrian Tartl and the related Hungarian game of Tartli.
 As Tärtele, however, the game remained popular in Alsace until World War II.